 Nothing is more frustrating than having a blockage in your drainpipes.
 There are many ways to remove foreign material in your drainage systems, such as food, grease build-up, and toilet paper.
 These include using organic drain cleaners or your very own baking soda and vinegar solution.
 You can also utilise a plunger, plumbers snake and jet blaster.

 A plunger is ideal as the first step of clearing a blockage in your pipes.
 Use a drain snake when your sink, shower, or tub drain drains slowly.
 Plunging small items is quick and easy and can be used by a standard-sized plunger.
 A blocked toilet is another matter and may require more.

 The only downside of this method is that food or foreign material may rely on more pressure to loosen up.
 Stubborn clogs may require a tool that penetrates and cuts through.

-A better is normally only used for major obstructions in your outside drainage.
+A better usually is only used for major obstructions in your outside drainage.

 There are many different kinds of tools that can be used at home.
 In most cases, a good plunge is enough to loosen any small object, but sometimes, you need a tool that has a bit more power.

 How does a plumber snake work?

 The design of a plumbers snake is made in a way, so it fits perfectly in your kitchen sink drain, bathroom or laundry sink.
 It has a long metallic cable that is flexible.
 On one end is an auger, which is essentially a driller.

 It works by inserting the driller first into your drain and connecting with the clog in the pipe.
 You can manually insert the drain snake and rotate the handle so that it goes deep into your drain pipe and even reach your p trap where most of the clogs are usually trapped.

 Once the auger hits the obstruction, it will break down the food, grease, or toilet paper stuck in the line.